 , there are an estimated 35 million people with a net worth of more than one million dollars in the world.

 The only difference between you and them are the habits that they have created.
 Many of these people started out with loads of debt, and a good number of them have gone bankrupt at some point in their life.
 Aside from a few random lucky lottery winners, these people are wealthy because they have figured out habits that generate wealth, and practice those habits every day.

 Interestingly enough, a huge percentage of lottery winners and people who inherit wealth are broke again within 3-5 years because they do not have the right habits.
-Emulate the daily habits of the wealthy, and you can build up wealth as well.
+Emulate the daily habits of the wealthy, and you can build wealth.

 2. Pay Yourself First

 Every paycheck, take 10% off the top and stick it in a savings account.
 This money does not exist as far as your bills go, you MUST pay yourself first to get wealthy.
-If this seems like too much at first, then take 1%, and increase it 1% each month until you get to at least 10%.
-After awhile you won't notice it, but if you skip this step you will NEVER be wealthy, that money will always find a way to get away from you.
+If this seems like too much at first, then take 1%, and increase it 1% each month until you are able to save at least 10%.
+After a while, you won’t notice it, but if you skip this step you will NEVER be wealthy, that money will always find a way to get away from you.

 3. Give Some Away